 The sound of the bell by the back door of the pub brought Neerah out of her reveries.
 She looked over her shoulder in the direction of the pub.
 The pounding noise of footsteps racing down the path in her direction told her someone was coming.

 She jumped to her feet and rushed to the large moss-hung tree whose branches draped over the creek.
-She clambered to the top of the large boulder at the foot of the tree, and standing on tip toe she reached up into the abandoned flyer’s nest in the crook of the tree’s branches.
+She clambered to the top of the large boulder at the foot of the tree, and then standing on tip toe she reached up into the abandoned flyer’s nest in the crook of the tree’s branches.
 Her fingers latched onto the small pouch hidden there, and she brought it down.

 She quickly untied the mouth of the pouch.
 With one last caress of the stone, she dropped it into the pouch, and then tied the pouch closed again.
 She had just secreted it back in the nest, when someone came crashing out of the woods.